anthonydjr89/CS-499-Capstone/artifacts/databases/README.md

 ---

 ## 🔗 Browse Files

-- [Original Files](./original/) — Contains the initial database connection, schema, and data-handling files.
+- [📁 Original Files](./Original/) — Contains the initial database connection, schema, and data-handling files.
-- [Enhanced Files](./enhanced/) — Contains the updated versions that introduce connection retry logic, graceful shutdowns, schema validation, and field indexing.
+- [⚙️ Enhanced Files](./Enhancements/) — Contains the updated versions that introduce connection retry logic, graceful shutdowns, schema validation, and field indexing.

 ---

 ## 🧩 Summary

 These enhancements show improved data consistency, fault tolerance, and professional database design practices.
-Click a folder above to explore the actual files and see how the database layer was refined for performance and reliability.
+Click the folder links above to view the actual source code and compare the original and enhanced implementations.